 The six ward Councillors on the Development Management Committee on October 18th rejected the original application unanimously and given that there is no material change to this re-application we should expect the same result.

-However: Do not assume that because you may have objected to the previous application, you need do nothing.
-Previous comments will not be considered and new objections must be raised.
 If you agree with us that this re-submitted application should be refused, please take the time to submit an objection by taking this link.
 Comments must be received by Wednesday 2nd January.

 If you’re at a loss for words, feel free to take a look at our own response by taking this link.